CyberCookie/siegel/README.md

 <br />

-To bootstrap the app with server defined - run the next command:
+To start the app with the custom server, execute the following command:

 ```sh
 npx siegel run --server server.ts